 Students from Rockford Manor have visited this river site on four occasions over the past two academic year, October 2022, May 2023, October 2023 and March 2024.
-Many thanks to Globe Ireland for the equipment and expert guidance and support they have provided us with this project.
+Many thanks to the Globe Program and Globe Ireland for the equipment and expert guidance and support they have provided us with this project.
+Globe protocols were used when sampling the river water and measuring the water's temperature and pH.

+4.1.
 Equipment used

-Student worksheet, gloves, bucket, rope, thermometer, pH strips & chart, nitrate & phosphate test tubes, sample net, freshwater invertebrate identification key and trays
+Student worksheet, gloves, bucket, rope, thermometer, pH strips & chart, nitrate & phosphate test tubes, sample net, freshwater invertebrate identification key and trays.

-.
+4.2.
 Visual Inspection